Silent-dawn/Globpack/README.md

 ---
 ### System Requirements
-You'll need Java 8, and at LEAST 6 GB (I personally allot 10 just for shits and giggles) of ram to spare for the pack.
+You'll need Java 8, and at LEAST 6 GB (I personally allot 10 just for shits and giggles) of RAM to spare for the pack.

 This pack is semi-toaster friendly, some getting 100+ fps in-game on dual core machines with tweaked configurations.

+This is not a promised performance rating as all hardware configs and setups vary, but it is common using stock settings I ship.